tylerlong/manate/README.md

 npm publish --access=public
 ```

+And by experiment I find that `--access=public` is only needed when the first time you release this library to https://www.npmjs.com/.

+Subsequent releases can omit `--access=public` and the release is still public.

 ## Known issue

 - It doesn't with getters.
 Check [./test/getter.spec.ts](./test/getter.spec.ts).
   - Bonus: cache getter result to improve performance
+- It only monitors `get` and `set` of properties.
+It doesn't monitor `delete`, `has` and `keys`.
+Because in 99.9% cases, `get` & `set` are sufficient to monitor and manage data.
+- The react integration rewrites `shouldComponentUpdate` to always return `false`.
+It won't be an issue if you totally rely on `useProxy` to update the component.
+- “MaxListenersExceededWarning: Possible EventEmitter memory leak detected”
+  - You may see this warning message.
+Because this project uses lots of eventListeners to track data change.
+  - I don't think there is memory leak.
+It is by design.
+But it's till annoying to see this warning.

+## Todo

+- Add logging, easily turn on and off